Mudlarks International Residency

 Participants arrive with a concept and are provided with a raft of resources to help them explore it: collaborators, facilitated sessions, mentors and creative provocations.

-There have been two annual residencies so far, in 2023 and 2024, at Hawkwood Centre for Future Thinking.
+There have been two annual residencies so far, in 2023 and 2024, at Hawkwood Centre for Future Thinking, with a third taking place this year in 2025.
 We have worked with organisations such as the Schaubühne, Bristol Old Vic, Nottingham Playhouse and the Barbican who have nominated and financially supported artists, providing further opportunities to develop artistic networks.

 We looked for people who: